datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-Simple SELECT statements return all rows in our chosen columns.
-In this section, we'll learn how to filter, and sort rows, using the ORDER BY and WHERE clauses.
+We've seen how to limit the number of rows returned using TOP.
+Now, we'll learn more advanced filtering, and sorting, using the WHERE and ORDER BY clauses.

 ---